FraunhoferIOSB/FROST-Python-Client/README.md

 ```
 ### EntityLists

-When querying a list of entities that is particularly long, the FROST server cuts the list into smaller chunks,
+When querying a list of entities that is particularly long, the FROST server divides the list into smaller chunks,
-replaying to the request with the first chunk along with a link to the next one.
+replaying to the request with the first chunk accompanied by the link to the next one.

 The class `EntityList` implements the function `__iter__` and `__next__` which makes it capable of iterating
 through the entire list of entities, including the calls to all chunks.